mcagriaksoy/advanced_modern_cpp_examples/README.md

 Write a program to test your class.
 Check that your program compiles and runs correctly.

+## 7- Maps

+You will write a program that:

+Reads words entered by the user stores the value and length of each word in a suitable std::pair stores the pair object in a container

+Prints out all the elements of the container

+Implement this program, using std::vector to store the pair objects.

+What do you notice about the output?

+Implement this program, using std::map to store the pair objects.

+What do you notice about the output?

+Explain your results.

+Run your programs again, but this time enter some duplicate words.

 ## [Addiational Example 1 from Hackerrank] Adding Shapes Example

 Implement 3 classes: Shapes, Circle, and Square.
 Class Circle contains a public variable radius.
 Class Square contains a public variable side.
 Class Shapes holds multiple circles and squares.
 It includes: - set<int> circles radius: the radii of the circles it holds - set<int> squares side: the sides of the squares it holds